• Skip to main content

 Pain is the most obvious manifestation of inflammation in the body, so I’m not surprised that those who had pain saw an improvement with curcumin use.
 While most people with Hashimoto’s do have inflammation, only some will present with pain symptoms.

 Poor energy, mood changes, and thyroid antibodies are also indicative of inflammation.
-It was encouraging to see that curcumin also impacted those parameters, but it should be noted that improvements in those symptoms may be less obvious to notice, and may also take a bit longer to manifest.
+In the survey, it was encouraging to see that curcumin also impacted those parameters, but it should be noted that improvements in those symptoms may be less obvious to notice, and may also take a bit longer to manifest.

-While curcumin can also boost glutathione (an antioxidant that’s often depleted in Hashimoto’s), reduce inflammation, help with healing the gut, and aid in the detoxification of heavy metals, it’s difficult to assess these improvements symptomatically.
+While curcumin can also boost glutathione (an antioxidant that’s often depleted in Hashimoto’s), reduce inflammation, help heal the gut, and aid in the detoxification of heavy metals, it’s difficult to assess these improvements symptomatically.
+[19]

-Most people with Hashimoto’s will benefit from the addition of turmeric to their diet, especially those experiencing pain.
+I’ve seen many people with Hashimoto’s benefit from the addition of turmeric to their diet, especially those experiencing pain.

 How to Use Turmeric/Curcumin